NKJEW/TrassGamesSite/_projects/indivisible.md

 ---
 layout: project
-order: 0
+order: 1
+title: "Indivisible"
-title: "Indivisible - Oculus Start Game Jam Winner"
+hook: "Oculus Start Game Jam Winner"
+description: "Completing tasks with a friend while sharing a body.
+Compromise as your shared physical arms exist halfway between your own and your partner's.
+While on the surface tasks seem inconsequential, they represent our country's problems which our divided nation must unite to solve."
 platform: "vr"
 dates: "2020"
 youtubeID: "hghDNUjfeR0"